Lot4Fun/oceangraph-guide/index.md

 All free features, plus:

+- Search Argo floats with an extended date range (up to 3 months)
 - Visualize vertical profiles of temperature, salinity, and oxygen
 - Download observation profile data for custom analysis
 - Save screenshots of search results and visualizations